9 Easy Solutions: How to Get Rid of Sweat Bees

 6. Good Personal Hygiene

-If you’re going to spend time in the garden, practice good hygiene to take away the main attractant: sweat.
 Remember, it’s the sodium (salt) in your sweat that draws in bees.
-Limit your sweat accumulation and you can minimize the problem.
+Limit your sweat accumulation, and you can minimize the problem.

 7. Wear Long Sleeves And Pants

-If the weather permits, try covering up.
-Full-length pants and long-sleeved shirts are effective choices of protective clothing.
 They have the added benefit of reducing the exposure of your sweaty skin to the breeze that carries the scent downwind.

 A word of caution: Sweat bees can crawl inside clothes, so this approach might not always be effective.